networknt/light-rest-4j/docs/content/tutorial/discovery.md

 ### Start docker-compose

 Now we have all four API built, dockerized and pushed to docker hub.
 Let's start the docker-compose.
+Before we start the new docker-compose, make sure we stop the current consul docker container.

 ```
 cd ~/networknt